Report harassment

 We respect your privacy.
 Any information you disclose is confidential between you and the University Group.
 Ordinarily, we do not pass on personal information about you to any third party.
 However, there are certain exceptions:

-- Where, in order to support you, we need to contact your GP or involve other welfare services.
+- Where, in order to support you, we need to contact your GP or involve other support services.
 It is our practice to discuss any such contact with you in advance where appropriate.

 - Where the law requires us to disclose information.